tashifkhan/QRCode-Generator/readme.md

 - **URL/Text QR**: Enter a URL or text to generate a QR code.
 - **UPI QR**: Enter your UPI ID, display name, and optionally set an amount to generate a UPI payment QR code.
+  - **History Feature**: Previously used UPI details are automatically saved and can be quickly reused from the dropdown history
+  - **Smart Suggestions**: Access up to 10 recent UPI configurations with one click
+  - **Privacy**: All history stored locally on your device

 ### CLI Application